New York Community Bancorp (NYSE:NYCB) Trading Up 0.3%

 Analyst Ratings Changes

-A number of brokerages have recently issued reports on NYCB.
-Wedbush dropped their price objective on New York Community Bancorp from $3.50 to $3.00 and set an “underperform” rating on the stock in a research note on Thursday, March 7th.
-TheStreet lowered New York Community Bancorp from a “b-” rating to a “c+” rating in a report on Monday, February 5th.
-Morgan Stanley decreased their price objective on New York Community Bancorp from $6.00 to $4.00 and set an “equal weight” rating for the company in a report on Thursday, March 7th.
-DA Davidson lowered New York Community Bancorp from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $8.50 to $5.00 in a report on Thursday, February 8th.
-Finally, Deutsche Bank Aktiengesellschaft lowered New York Community Bancorp from a “buy” rating to a “hold” rating and decreased their price objective for the stock from $15.00 to $7.00 in a report on Friday, February 2nd.
-Three equities research analysts have rated the stock with a sell rating and thirteen have assigned a hold rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $5.43.
+A number of analysts have weighed in on NYCB shares.
+Deutsche Bank Aktiengesellschaft downgraded New York Community Bancorp from a “buy” rating to a “hold” rating and decreased their price target for the stock from $15.00 to $7.00 in a report on Friday, February 2nd.
+Citigroup cut their price objective on shares of New York Community Bancorp from $5.00 to $3.50 and set a “neutral” rating on the stock in a research report on Thursday, March 7th.
+Wedbush dropped their price target on shares of New York Community Bancorp from $3.50 to $3.00 and set an “underperform” rating on the stock in a research report on Thursday, March 7th.
+Bank of America cut shares of New York Community Bancorp from a “buy” rating to a “neutral” rating and dropped their price target for the company from $8.50 to $5.00 in a research report on Wednesday, February 7th.
+Finally, Raymond James cut shares of New York Community Bancorp from a “market perform” rating to an “underperform” rating and set a $3.00 price target on the stock. in a research report on Monday, March 18th.
+Three analysts have rated the stock with a sell rating and thirteen have assigned a hold rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $5.43.

-New York Community Bancorp (NYSE:NYCB – Get Free Report) last posted its earnings results on Wednesday, January 31st.
-The financial services provider reported ($0.27) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.29 by ($0.56).
+New York Community Bancorp (NYSE:NYCB – Get Free Report) last released its quarterly earnings data on Wednesday, January 31st.
+The financial services provider reported ($0.27) earnings per share for the quarter, missing the consensus estimate of $0.29 by ($0.56).
 New York Community Bancorp had a return on equity of 6.22% and a net margin of 28.96%.
-The company had revenue of $1.59 billion for the quarter, compared to analysts’ expectations of $935.90 million.
-During the same quarter in the prior year, the company earned $0.25 EPS.
-On average, equities research analysts anticipate that New York Community Bancorp, Inc. will post -0.08 earnings per share for the current fiscal year.
+The business had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $935.90 million.
+During the same quarter last year, the business posted $0.25 EPS.
+Research analysts anticipate that New York Community Bancorp, Inc. will post -0.08 EPS for the current fiscal year.

 New York Community Bancorp Cuts Dividend

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, February 28th.
-Investors of record on Wednesday, February 14th were given a $0.05 dividend.
-The ex-dividend date of this dividend was Tuesday, February 13th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 6.78%.
-New York Community Bancorp’s dividend payout ratio (DPR) is presently 6.01%.
+Shareholders of record on Wednesday, February 14th were issued a $0.05 dividend.
+This represents a $0.20 annualized dividend and a yield of 6.76%.
+The ex-dividend date was Tuesday, February 13th.
+New York Community Bancorp’s dividend payout ratio (DPR) is currently 6.01%.

 Hedge Funds Weigh In On New York Community Bancorp

-A number of hedge funds have recently added to or reduced their stakes in NYCB.
-JPMorgan Chase & Co. raised its holdings in New York Community Bancorp by 6.2% in the 1st quarter.
-JPMorgan Chase & Co. now owns 1,081,423 shares of the financial services provider’s stock worth $11,593,000 after acquiring an additional 63,418 shares during the last quarter.
-American Century Companies Inc. grew its position in shares of New York Community Bancorp by 95.1% during the 1st quarter.
-American Century Companies Inc. now owns 146,581 shares of the financial services provider’s stock valued at $1,571,000 after acquiring an additional 71,460 shares during the period.
-US Bancorp DE grew its position in shares of New York Community Bancorp by 2.7% during the 1st quarter.
-US Bancorp DE now owns 60,084 shares of the financial services provider’s stock valued at $644,000 after acquiring an additional 1,587 shares during the period.
-AlphaCrest Capital Management LLC grew its position in shares of New York Community Bancorp by 122.0% during the 1st quarter.
-AlphaCrest Capital Management LLC now owns 36,608 shares of the financial services provider’s stock valued at $392,000 after acquiring an additional 20,121 shares during the period.
-Finally, Natixis Advisors L.P. bought a new stake in shares of New York Community Bancorp during the 1st quarter valued at $235,000.
+A number of institutional investors and hedge funds have recently modified their holdings of the company.
+Versant Capital Management Inc raised its holdings in New York Community Bancorp by 3,583.0% during the first quarter.
+Versant Capital Management Inc now owns 8,250 shares of the financial services provider’s stock valued at $27,000 after acquiring an additional 8,026 shares during the period.
+Point72 Hong Kong Ltd bought a new stake in New York Community Bancorp during the second quarter worth approximately $27,000.
+Orion Capital Management LLC bought a new stake in New York Community Bancorp during the third quarter worth approximately $28,000.
+Loomis Sayles & Co.
+L P bought a new stake in New York Community Bancorp during the third quarter worth approximately $29,000.
+Finally, Lazard Asset Management LLC purchased a new stake in shares of New York Community Bancorp in the fourth quarter valued at approximately $29,000.
 67.88% of the stock is currently owned by hedge funds and other institutional investors.

 About New York Community Bancorp